 David J. Givot is a leading DUI defense lawyer, with a reputation for providing aggressive and personalized legal counsel to clients in Long Beach and throughout Southern California who have been arrested for drunk driving offenses of all kinds.
-Whether it’s a first time DUI offense, DUI with injuries, felony DUI, or vehicular manslaughter, David Givot and Attorney Of Counsel, Ashlie Brillault, are ready to defend your rights across the board.
+Whether it’s a first time DUI offense, DUI with injuries, felony DUI, or vehicular manslaughter, David Givot and Partner, Ashlie Brillault, are ready to defend your rights across the board.

 When you or someone you care about has been arrested for DUI (driving under the influence) in or near Long Beach, California, you need an aggressive, competent Long Beach DUI lawyer at your side to fight for your Constitutional rights, to assist you in avoiding a criminal conviction, and to prevent the suspension of your driver's license.

 While we consistently deliver skilled legal DUI Defense counsel in criminal court, our comprehensive defense extends to include representation before the California Department of Motor Vehicles and, for clients with professional licenses, before the various State Licensure Boards to minimize the long-term potential consequences of mere DUI allegations.

 More than just representation, at the Law Offices of David J. Givot, you will receive the guidance, comfort, and support you need to face and fight your DUI charges.

 We have found that by representing clients in all of the actions that result from a DUI arrest, we are able to build more effective cases that result in more positive case outcomes.

 Many DUI lawyers have an opinion about which test is preferable.
 We do not.
 There are pros and cons to both.